What am I supposed to do with my life? How do you even find your life purpose?

 I don’t believe in many things, but I believe in this: we’re all here for a reason and that each one of us is given gifts and strengths to fulfil her life purpose.

-The tricky part is to find it, to connect the dots and see where they lead you.
+The tricky part is to find your life purpose, to connect the dots and see where they lead you.
+The questions below are designed to help you find your life purpose.

-When I embarked on my freelance writing career, I naively thought I’d spend most of my days writing articles that would inspire and change the world.
+When I embarked on my freelance writing career in 2015, I naively thought I’d spend most of my days writing articles that would inspire and change the world.

 Instead, I found myself spending half my time looking for new clients, chasing late invoices, dealing with bookkeeping and a dozen other things that had nothing to do with writing whatsoever.